annes99/REST-API/README.md

 # REST API

+> A REST API using Express.
+The API will provide a way for users to administer a school database containing information about courses: users can interact with the database by retrieving a list of courses, as well as adding, updating and deleting courses in the database.

+## Features

+* Requires users to create an account and log-in to make changes to the database

+## Technologies

+* JavaScript
+* SQL
+* ORM Sequelize
+* Node.js
+* Express
+* CSS
+* HTML

 ## Getting Started

 To get up and running with this project, run the following commands from the root of the folder that contains this README file.